stakeconomy/solanamonitoring/README.md

 ```       --limit-ledger-size <SHRED_COUNT>                       Keep this amount of shreds in root slots.```

-You may use 200000000 or leavy it empty to use the default.
+You may use 250000000 for ~1 epoch or leavy it empty to use the default.
 Using less schred's to save diskspace still works, but it will mess up your leaderslots and skiprate stats.

 ```